Forest School

 My Approach

-Each weekly Forest School session is 2 hours long and will follow recognised Forest School principles.
-Activities are learner-led and designed to support confidence, resilience, independence and a meaningful connection with nature.
-Research shows that Forest School experiences can have a positive impact on children’s emotional wellbeing, problem-solving skills and social development… We also know adults benefit from touching grass too!
+Each weekly Forest School session is 2.5 hours long and will follow recognised Forest School principles.
+You can learn more about these here.
+Experiences are learner-led and designed to support confidence, resilience, independence and a meaningful connection with nature.
+Research shows that outdoor education can have a positive impact on children’s emotional wellbeing, problem-solving skills and social development, as well as their academic achievement.

 Participants have the opportunity to: